 Kidnapping for Ransom

-If a kidnap is accompanied by demands for ransom, the punishment is Life without the possibility of parole if the victim suffers bodily harm or is killed.
-If not, the punishment would be Life with the possibility of parole.
+If a kidnapping is accompanied by demands for ransom, the punishment is life without the possibility of parole if the victim suffers bodily harm or is killed.
+If not, the punishment would be life with the possibility of parole.

-If you or a loved one are accused of kidnapping, it is essential that you contact a qualified criminal defense attorney immediately.
-Call The Law Offices of Jerod Gunsberg at (310)210-0744 for a free consultation.
+If you or a loved one is accused of kidnapping, it is essential that you contact a qualified criminal defense attorney immediately.
+For a free and confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+Help is available 24 hours a day, 7 days a week.